royaltm/spectrusty-tutorial/step5.md

 }
 ```

-The implementation is similar to the one used in the step 4.
-But this time we are using methods of `DeviceAccess` trait to get access to the very specific `DeviceAccess::JoystickDevice` implementation.
+The implementation is similar to the one used in [step 4].
+But this time, we are using methods of `DeviceAccess` trait to get access to the very specific `DeviceAccess::JoystickDevice` implementation.
 This is reflected in the `where` condition set for the generic type `U`.

-We'll see in a moment why this is needed, when we get to implementing the `DeviceAccess` trait.
+Time to get busy with `DeviceAccess`:

 ```rust
 // implement for Ula with a default device for completness